flashcordon/big-history/Systeme-Terre.md

 ![Irradiance solaire (Source : Cell Biology by the Numbers, Milo and Phillips (2016))](https://i.imgur.com/9IgGRnX.png)

+- The selective utilization of light energy results in two well-known spectral signatures exhibited in land plants: the “green bump,” due to lower absorbance of green light by chlorophyll (Chl); and the “red edge,” characterized by absorbance in the red by Chl strongly contrasting with reflectance in the near-infrared (NIR) due to refraction between leaf mesophyll cell walls and air spaces in the leaf.
+The red edge is so different spectrally from other matter that it has been measured by satellites to identify vegetation cover
+(Tucker, 1976; Grant, 1987; Sagan et al., 1993) and
+estimate plant productivity
+- why are plants green?
+More precisely, what is the functional role of different features of a photosynthetic organism’s reflectance spectrum?
+Although it is fairly well understood how pigments absorb and how cells scatter light, it is not yet settled as to why photosynthetic pigments absorb at those particular wavelengths.
+- Photosynthetic spectral reflectance signatures are a result of both molecular constraints on biochemical processes and environmental pressures for adaptation.
+- a minimum
+of eight photons total are required both to evolve one O2 and to fix carbon from one CO2.
+More than eight photons are generally required (experiments have shown up to about 12 photons (Govindjee,
+1999) because some are unsuccessful )
+- The quantum requirement in all these cases is also 8 to 12 photons per carbon fixed.
+In summary, the inputs to photosynthesis are light energy, a carbon source, and a reductant.
+The direct products are carbohydrates and can be oxygen, elemental sulfur, water, and other oxidized forms of the reductant.
+Soil nutrients are also necessary inputs,
+- Photosynthesis arose fairly early in the history of the Earth.
+One theory about the origin of photosynthesis is that it began as a fortuitous adaptation of primitive pigments for infrared thermotaxis of chemolithotrophic bacteria in hydrothermal ocean vents [early Archean, possibly
+3.8 Ga ago (Nisbet et al., 1995)].
+Thus, with these organisms being less dependent on the heat of the hydrothermal vents, their habitats gradually expanded to shallower waters where solar light could be utilized (Nisbet and Fowler, 1999; Des Marais, 2000).
+It is also possible that photosynthesis arose first in shallow waters and, before there was oxygenic photosynthesis to provide an ozone shield, ultraviolet (UV) screening proteins led to the transfer of excitation energy to the porphyrin (Mulkidjanian and Junge, 1997).
+The evolution of ocean chemistry could have played a major role in the evolution of Chl
+- Allen and Martin
+(2007) provide a nice review of these ideas of the origins of oxygenic photosynthesis.
+- The fossil record seems to support that the early photosynthesizers were anoxygenic purple bacteria and green sulfur bacteria that used reducing substrates other than water, such as H2 and H2S (Olson, 2006).
+Anoxic environments allowed these organisms to thrive, since oxygen is damaging to bacteriochlorophylls (BChls).
+By the mid- to late Archean (3.5–3.6 Ga ago) or as late as 2.3 Ga ago in the Early Proterozoic, oxygenic cyanobacterial mats had formed in the shallower waters.
+Endosymbiosis of cyanobacteria and early animal protists gave rise to the plastids of algae, with these plastids being the photosynthesizing organelle (Larkum and Vesk, 2003).
+The algae were, thus, the first eukaryotic photosynthesizers and occur in both single-cell and multicellular forms (e.g., kelp)
+- Land plants are believed to be descended from a single branch of the green algae
+(Larkum and Vesk, 2003).
+The first land plants, with the nonvascular Bryophyta (mosses and liverworts) being the earliest, did not occur until 460
+Myr ago, after which the abundance of plant life exploded, reaching a first peak of productivity by the end of the Devonian 360 Myr ago
+- Oxygenic photosynthesis on Earth is limited to photosystems that operate at 400–730 nm, but anoxygenic photosynthesis occurs at wavelengths as long as 1,015–1,020 nm
+- Among
+the phototrophic bacteria, only cyanobacteria (formerly known as blue-green algae) are oxygenic.
+The diversity of pigments of cyanobacteria includes Chl a/b/c/d, phycobilins, and carotenoids, which allows them a wide range of colors and distribution nearly everywhere on Earth, from aquatic environments to desert salt crusts.
+- Plants utilize only Chl a, Chl b, and carotenoids but have developed more complex mechanisms to acquire CO2 and retain water.
+All photosynthetic organisms have carotenoids.
+- Because the photosystems are tied to the type of electron donor, the photosynthesizer is therefore necessarily restricted to particular resource environment niches.
+Purple and green sulfur bacteria are restricted to aquatic environments where sulfur (sulfide, sulfate, sulfite, thiosulfate, H2S) is available as an electron donor, and some of these bacteria require anoxic environments.
+-

 - Photosynthesis is a series of chemical reactions that use sunlight and water to produce energy-carrier molecules that in turn are used to make sugars from carbon dioxide.
 The process releases oxygen gas into the environment.